 CapitalatWork presently does not take into account the EU Taxonomy because it is still in its infancy.
-The EU Commission only issued a delegated act on sustainable activities for climate change adaptation and mitigation objectives (applicable since January 2022).
-Once the EU Commission issues all the criteria of the other four (out of 6) environmental objectives to assess if an activity is Taxonomy aligned and once companies publish their Taxonomy alignment, CapitalatWork will reconsider its positioning.
-The Social Taxonomy is also still in consultation phase.
+The EU Commission issued a delegated act on sustainable activities for climate change adaptation and mitigation objectives in 2021 (applicable since January 2022) and another delegated act on the other four (out of 6) environmental objectives in 2023 (applicable since January 2024).
+Once companies publish their Taxonomy alignment, CapitalatWork will reconsider its positioning.
+The Social Taxonomy is still in consultation phase.

-Only the ESG bonds mandate sub-fund sustainable investments in the managed portfolios (about 15% of green bonds at the end of August 2023).
-As green bonds should start disclosing their alignments to the EU taxonomy in the coming months, the ESG bonds sub-fund could could integrate environmentally sustainable investments as defined by the EU Taxonomy.
+Only the ESG Bonds sub-fund integrates sustainable investments in the managed portfolios (about 30% of green bonds at the end of November 2024).
+As green bonds will start disclosing their alignments to the EU taxonomy, the ESG Bonds sub-fund will integrate environmentally sustainable investments, as defined by the EU Taxonomy.

-Only the ESG equities sub-fund could consider principal adverse impacts on sustainability factors.
-For technical reasons, the ESG bonds sub-fund cannot consider them (PAI information is available only at the issuer level and not at the bond level).
+Only the ESG Equities sub-fund and the Equities Plus at Work sub-fund could consider principal adverse impacts on sustainability factors.
+For technical reasons, the ESG Bonds sub-fund cannot consider them (PAI information is available only at the issuer level and not at the bond level).